Kathy Sylva: Biography

 In 2002 Sylva was awarded an honorary doctorate from the Open University.
 She also received an honorary doctorate from Oxford Brookes University in 2005.
 She was awarded an OBE in 2008 for services to children and families.
-In 2014 she was awarded the inaugural John Nisbet Fellowship from from the British Education Research Association.
+In 2014 she was awarded the inaugural John Nisbet Fellowship from the British Educational Research Association.

 Sylva is a Fellow of the Academy of Social Sciences.
 She was elected as Fellow of the British Academy in 2020.